nidxnSelina/Wind-Turbine-Anomaly-Detection-System/README.md

 ---

 ### 2. `AnomalyForecastModel`
-A **supervised Random Forest–based model** that learns from historical data to predict anomalies based on time windows.
+A **supervised Random Forest–based model** that learns from historical data to predict anomalies based on anomalous time windows.

 **Highlights**
 - Uses `RandomForestClassifier` for binary classification (`is_anomaly` label derived)